Lense-Thirring Precession Modulates Repeated Lensing of Continues Gravitational Wave Source from AGN Disks: Gravitational lensing of CW source in AGN disc

 In addition to the transient GW signals generated by binary coalescences, detectors are also capable of observing long-lived signals characterized by slow frequency evolution.
-The sources of such signals can be broadly classified into two categories: (1) stellar-mass compact binaries (BBH) in the early inspiral phase, which are expected to be detectable by space-based detectors such as LISA \cite{wagg_gravitational_2022, amaroseoane2017lisa}; and (2) rapidly rotating, non-axisymmetric neutron stars (NS) with ellipticity, which emit CWs in the frequency band of ground-based interferometers, and are currently being searched for in LIGO data \cite{abbottGWTC3CompactBinary2023,abbottGWTC21DeepExtended2024,PhysRevD.106.102008,sieniawskaContinuousGravitationalWaves2019}.
+The sources of such signals can be broadly classified into two categories: (1) stellar-mass compact binaries (BBH) in the early inspiral phase, which are expected to be detectable at extragalactic distances by upcoming space-based observatories such as LISA, TianQin and Taiji \cite{wagg_gravitational_2022, amaroseoane2017lisa,luoTianQin2016,huTaiji2017}; and (2) rapidly rotating, non-axisymmetric neutron stars (NS) with ellipticity, as well as boson clouds around spinning stellar black holes are promising candidates for CW sources in the frequency band of ground-based interferometers, and are currently being searched for in LIGO data \cite{abbottGWTC3CompactBinary2023,abbottGWTC21DeepExtended2024,PhysRevD.106.102008,sieniawskaContinuousGravitationalWaves2019,abbottAllsky2022}.
+However, even within the Milky Way, population-synthesis studies predict only a very limited number of detectable neutron stars; detecting such sources in extragalactic environments would be even more challenging with current or next generation ground-based detectors \cite{cieslarDetectability2021,rilesSearches2023,pagliaroContinuousGravitationalWaves2023}.
+By contrast, boson clouds may in principle allow for extragalactic detectability under favorable conditions \cite{isiDirected2019,collaborationDirected2025}, but such prospects rely on highly uncertain assumptions about the boson mass, cloud formation efficiency, and source population, and therefore remain strongly speculative.
+It is worth noting that, in the LIGO frequency band, continuous-wave searches have already placed stringent constraints on boson condensate signals within the Milky Way, particularly for scalar bosons \cite{palombaDirect2019,abbottAllsky2022}.
+Moreover, the theoretically allowed mass range for bosons spans many orders of magnitude, whereas ground- and space-based gravitational-wave detectors are sensitive to only a narrow portion of this parameter space \cite{ferreiraUltralight2021,britoGravitational2017}.
+From this perspective, current and future searches necessarily probe a limited region of the broader landscape, and conclusions regarding detectability should therefore be interpreted with appropriate caution.
+A more quantitative assessment, incorporating realistic population models, cloud lifetimes, and detector sensitivities, remains an important direction for future work.